 CMS reprieves itself, publishing medical malpractice stats again

 Experts in the field say that CMS has made the right move, citing the fact that federal regulators are seriously pressuring hospital administrators about their safety ratings and how they price different health services.

 Before CMS took the information down from their website, it showed how often and how many HACs were acquired from hospitals throughout the country.
 Originally, CMS published information about thirteen different HACs, but now, as mentioned, will only be reporting on eight.
 The CMS CEO says that dropping the old five HACs will make the reports easier to read and will be more relevant for consumers.

 One of the HACs that will remain is the amount of surgical devices that are left inside of patients after the surgery is complete.
 In most of these cases, the device in question is a surgical sponge.
 Patients who have surgical sponges left inside of them are at an exponentially higher risk for debilitating sicknesses and even death.

-Call Dallas W. Hartman, P.C. today for a free consultation
+If you have any questions about medical malpractice, call Dallas W. Hartman, P.C. at 800-777-4081 today for a free consultation.